Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 "Can our HR officer see sensitive medical information, even though they're just an Employee?"

-These are core HR workflows, not the kind of thing you can patch around.
-The system needs to answer them cleanly.
+These are core HR workflows, not the kind of thing you can patch around and so, the system needs to answer them cleanly.

 BrightHR's answer is a two-layer model: